Basilica of Our Lady of Geneva: Heritage

 Other works or art objects are the object or through the worship the statue of Our Lady of Geneva, the tabernacle and the carved liturgical furniture (altar, ambo, clams).

 The stained glass windows of the basilica are particularly remarkable.
-Some are semi-industrial production neo-gothic, but most show the evolution of the art of stained glass during the twentieth century, in various styles, after those of Claudius Lavergne (installed from 1857 to 1875).
+Some are semi-industrial production neo-Gothic, but most show the evolution of the art of stained glass during the twentieth century, in various styles, after those of Claudius Lavergne (installed from 1857 to 1875).
 From 1912, several artists have successively contributed to adorn the basilica: Charles Brunner, Alexandre Cingria, Maurice Denis, Gherri Moro, Paul Monnier, Jean-Claude Morend, Théodore Strawinsky.
 The building is classified as Cultural Property of National Significance.

 Stained glass windows

+The first stained glass windows, by Claudius Lavergne, were installed from 1857 to 1875, in the so-called Sulpician style.
+These are the 13 stained glass windows in the apse chapels and the ambulatory and the 3 rose windows.